berndporr/noisy_neighbour/README.md

 ![alt tag](L_Aeq_-_Mon_Jul_25_05_38_30_2022.png)

 L_Aeq was determined in chunks of 10secs so that individual thumps can be seen in the plot above.
-The best equivalent scenario is a *railway* with a train rumbling past where the duration of L_Aeq is the time the train take to get past the house.
-Here it's a single "thud" which can be captured within 10 sec chunks.

 The orange line is the permitted equivalent A weighted loudness set by the Scottish Government.
 In particular today it went way over